jordicenzano/hive-presto-tutorial/README.md

 ```

 ### Clean up
-Stop the docker containers by doing
+Stop the docker containers by doing:
 ```
 docker-compose down
 ```